Algebraic Hopf invariants and rational models for mapping spaces: The -operad and -algebras

-\begin{definition} The cocommutative cooperad $\mathcal{COCOM}$ is the cooperad given by the symmetric sequence $\mathcal{COCOM}(k)=\K \mu_k$ which is one dimensional in each arity and with the trivial symmetric group action.
+\begin{definition} The cocommutative cooperad $\mathcal{COCOM}$ is the cooperad given by the symmetric sequence $\mathcal{COCOM}(k)=\K \mu_k$ which is one-dimensional in each arity and has the trivial symmetric group action, all the cooperations $\mu_k$ have degree $0$.
 The decomposition map is given by

 \end{definition}